FreshRSS/FreshRSS/README.md

 It is lightweight, easy to work with, powerful, and customizable.

 It is a multi-user application with an anonymous reading mode.
-It supports custom tags, and [PubSubHubbub](https://github.com/pubsubhubbub/PubSubHubbub) for instant notifications from compatible Web sites.
+It supports custom tags.
 There is an API for (mobile) clients, and a [Command-Line Interface](cli/README.md).

+Thanks to the [WebSub](https://www.w3.org/TR/websub/) standard (formerly [PubSubHubbub](https://github.com/pubsubhubbub/PubSubHubbub)), FreshRSS is able to receive instant push notifications from compatible sources, such as [Mastodon](https://joinmastodon.org), [Friendica](https://friendi.ca), [WordPress](https://wordpress.org/plugins/pubsubhubbub/), Blogger, FeedBurner, etc.

 Finally, it supports [extensions](#extensions) for further tuning.

 Feature requests, bug reports, and other contributions are welcome.
 The best way to contribute is to [open an issue on GitHub](https://github.com/FreshRSS/FreshRSS/issues).